content-left-bg.png

 An SP2 notification is required in instances where the employee conduct or incident is considered more significant than that of an SP1 type matter.
 Reportable incidents in this category would range from more significant emotional, psychological harm and/or contact and/or physical assault resulting in some injury to a student.
 SP2 type matters may also include a repetition of SP1 type matters, if known by the referrer, and other instances of repetitious use of belligerent language towards or discussions with students for no apparent justifiable or educational purpose.

-On a case by case basis, the Intake and Assessment team will determine at the time of assessment if a pattern or behaviour or course of conduct is evident concerning an employee.
+On a case by case basis, the Intake Referral and Partnerships team will determine at the time of assessment if a pattern or behaviour or course of conduct is evident concerning an employee.
 In addition, the assessment will determine if any inappropriate discussions between an employee and student could amount to grooming type behaviours.

 SP3 Referral